-Article 10 Attendance and Leave §10.1 Holiday Observance
+Attendance and Leave

+§10.1 Holiday Observance

-- (a) An employee who is entitled to time off with pay on days observed as holidays by the State as an employer shall be granted compensatory time off when any such holiday falls on a Saturday, provided, however, that employees scheduled or directed to workon any such Saturday may receive additional compensation in lieuof such compensatory time off in accordance with Section 7.10 of this Agreement.
-The State may designate a day to be observed as a holiday in lieu of such holiday which falls on Saturday. - (b) The following holidays will be observed by all employees within this unit eligible to observe holidays unless otherwise specified by mutual agreement between the parties:
+(a) An employee who is entitled to time off with pay on days observed as holidays by the State as an employer shall be granted compensatory time off when any such holiday falls on a Saturday; provided, however, that employees scheduled or directed to work on any such Saturday may receive additional compensation in lieu of such compensatory time off in accordance with Section 7.10 of this Agreement.
+The State may designate a day to be observed as a holiday in lieu of such holiday which falls on Saturday.

+- (b) The following holidays will be observed by all employees within this unit eligible to observe holidays unless otherwise specified by mutual agreement between the parties:

-1. New Year's Day
+- 1. New Year's Day

-2. Martin Luther King Day
+- 2. Martin Luther King Day

-3. Lincoln's Birthday
+- 3. Lincoln's Birthday

-4. Washington's Birthday
+- 4. Washington's Birthday

-5. Memorial Day
+- 5. Memorial Day

+- 6. Juneteenth

-6. Independence Day
+- 7. Independence Day

-7. Labor Day
+- 8. Labor Day

-8. Columbus Day
+- 9. Columbus Day

-9. Election Day
+- 10. Election Day

-10. Veterans Day
+- 11. Veterans Day

-11. Thanksgiving Day
+- 12. Thanksgiving Day

-12. Christmas Day
+- 13. Christmas

-Consistent with the General Construction Law and the Attendance Rules for the Classified Service, any of the above holidays which fall on Sunday shall be observed on the following Monday.
+Consistent with the General Construction Law and the attendance rules for the classified service, any of the above holidays which fall on a Sunday shall be observed on the following Monday.

 (c) The State, at its option, may designate up to two floating holidays in a contract year (April-March) in lieu of two of the holidays set forth in Article 10.1(b), such that employees shall have the opportunity to select, on an individual basis, the dates upon which such floating holidays will be observed by them, consistent with the reasonable operating needs of the State.
-Such employee requests shall not be unreasonably or arbitrarily denied.
+The State's designation of the holidays to be floated shall be announced in April of the contract year.